katalon-studio-samples/katalon-microsoft365-sample/README.md

-# katalon-microsoft365-sample
+# Introduction:**

-**Introduction:**
+This project demonstrates how katalon studio helps users to automate Microsoft Dynamic 365 applications. it contains some test cases for the powerBI.

-In this article we are focusing on how katalon studio helps users to automate Microsoft 365 applications.
+Becuase of very dynamic nature of the PowerBI DOM structure sometime user need to made some necessary change before recodring the test cases.

-**Let’s begin-**
+# Requriments

-**Use case: **
+* Katalon Studio

-Create and Delete a lead in Microsoft 365 account
+* Users should have an active Microsoft 365 account.

-**Prerequisite:**
+# Use case

-Users should have an active Microsoft 365 account.
+* Create and Delete a lead in Microsoft 365 account

-**How to automate:**
+# How to automate

-Record test script via katalon recorder.
+* Record test script via katalon recorder.

-Save test objects and test cases.
+* Save test objects and test cases.

-Run the test script on the browser.
+* Run the test script on the browser.

-Verify the test result.
+* Verify the test result.